Team-SYV/SYV/README.md

-## Savy - Job Interview Simulation Mobile App
+# Savy - Job Interview Simulation Mobile App

-### Description
  Savy is an AI-powered job interview simulation mobile application designed to help job seekers practice and prepare for interviews.

 ## 🛠️ Built with